poshaughnessy/peteroshaughnessy.com/src/content/posts/2024-06-24-beginners-guide-to-digital-piano-recording-with-linux.md

 Now when I have the piano plugged into the USB port of the laptop, I have the piano switched on, and I have Pianoteq open, it "just works" and I can see the keys I'm pressing and hear how it sounds with my selected virtual piano and settings.

+_Update:_ Another tip, which I missed earlier myself.
+Do make sure you calibrate Pianoteq for your piano.
+I belatedly did this and it sounds much better now!

 <img src="/images/posts/2024-06-24-beginners-guide-digital-piano-recording-linux/pianoteq.jpg" alt="Pianoteq STAGE on Linux Mint"/>

 <p class="caption" style="margin: 0">Pianoteq STAGE on Linux Mint</p>